Helping care go smoothly

 Your child is more likely to become ill when he or she is frequently with

-home.3 The spread of many diseases can be
+other children.
+The spread of many diseases can be

 reduced by practicing healthy hygiene habits regardless of what type of child care arrangement you have.